shivambarnwal1/Redfin/README.md

 # Redfin
-Scrape housing data from Redfin website and output them in json format.
+You can scrape housing data from Redfin website and output them in json format.
 Written in Python.